 instance_idis valid only while its instance is running.
 If the instance shuts down due to keep-warm/idle timeout, subsequent proxy calls will fail.
 Submit a new job to start a fresh instance and obtain a newinstance_id. - Immediately after submitting a request, proxy calls may fail until the job status shows

-in_progress(after cold start) orcompletedin the Status endpoint.
-Poll the status in Async Queue Endpoints: Monitoring Request Status and retry the proxy call once it transitions.
+in_progress(after cold start) orcompletedin the status endpoint.
+Poll status and retry once it transitions.